XenServer Open Source Licensing and Attribution

 rpm -qai | sed '/^Name /i\\n'

-In addition, the XenServer Conversion Manager virtual appliance and Workload Balancing virtual appliance dynamically use some third-party components.
+In addition, the Conversion Manager virtual appliance and Workload Balancing virtual appliance dynamically use some third-party components.

-- For XenServer Conversion Manager virtual appliance, the license files for these components are located at the following path:
+- For Conversion Manager virtual appliance, the license files for these components are located at the following path:

 /opt/vpxxcm/conversion